NETWAYS/icinga2-scom-connector/README.md

 SCOM Connector for Icinga 2
 ===========================

+## NOT MAINTAINED

+This software was build as proof of concept, feel free to use it, but it is **not maintained or supported** by NETWAYS.

+## Info

 The SCOM connector will help you import alert data from SCOM into Icinga 2.

 It helps you to update Icinga's configuration with Hosts monitored by SCOM.